-If you have an idea for a new student club or organization, there are two steps you’ll need to follow to get your group recognized as an approved campus club or organization.
+If you have an idea for a new student club or organization, there are two steps to get your club approved.

-Temporary recognition—enables students interested in establishing a club or organization to recruit other students who may be interested in becoming members and to organize those interested by electing officers and developing a constitution.
+This lets you recruit other students who may be interested in becoming members and organize your club by electing officers and developing a constitution.
 Other privileges of Temporary Recognition include:

-- Use of SCTCC facilities and services.
-Rooms may be reserved by calling the Director of Campus Life at extension 8-5922.
+Use of SCTCC facilities and services.
+Rooms may be reserved by calling the Director of Student Life at extension 8-5922.

-Permanent Recognition—enables organizations to sponsor events and activities that are appropriate to the special interests of their organization under the auspices of SCTCC, participate in club challenges, and receive club support funding.
+Apply for Permanent Recognition.
+When you have Permanent Recognition, you can sponsor events and activities that are appropriate to the special interests of their organization under the auspices of SCTCC, participate in club challenges, and receive club support funding.

 Steps for establishing Temporary Recognition